applanga/sketch/README.md

 - Add `0.0.0.0/0` in the List of IP's authorized for API upload
 - Add `sketchId` as a Metadata field
 - Save changes
+- Go to the API section in the Applanga Project Settings and click on “Show API Token” and copy the Token
+- Make sure the source language of the Sketch file (e.g. English) does exist on the Applanga dashboard
+- Open Sketch and in the Menu Bar, go to Plugins > Applanga > Configure API Token and input the Applanga API Token

 ## Plugin Commands